 Allison SERSP and HESP Plans

-With more than 30 investment options available, the Salaried Employee Retirement Savings Plan (SERSP) and Hourly Employee Retirement Savings Plan (HERSP) are among the best in the country.
+With more than 30 investment options available, the Salaried Employee Retirement Savings Plan (SERSP) and Hourly Employee Savings Plan (HESP) are among the best in the country.
 With this large number of funds, there is ample opportunity to build a well-diversified portfolio for your Allison Transmission 401(k) savings.

 To the right you will find articles of interest as well as news and updates to Allison employee and retiree benefits.
-Check this page for future updates to the SERSP and HERSP plans, as well as news that affects Allison employees and retirees.
+Check this page for future updates to the SERSP and HESP plans, as well as news that affects Allison employees and retirees.

 Request Mainstay Capital Management’s, “Allison Transmission 401(k) Investment Guide.”